 On July 2, 2008, the Governor of Massachusetts signed into law "The Green Communities Act" (the GC Act), an energy policy legislation designed to substantially increase energy efficiency and the development of renewable energy resources in Massachusetts.
 The GC Act provides for utilities to recover in rates the incremental costs associated with its various mandated programs.
-Several regulatory proceedings have been initiated to implement various provisions of the GC Act, including provisions for each distribution company to file a proposed plan to establish a smart grid pilot program.
-On March 31, 2009, pursuant to Section 85 of the GC Act, Fitchburg filed its Smart Grid Pilot Program with the MDPU.
-Fitchburg's proposal includes a power quality monitoring pilot, a distribution capacitor bank control pilot, and a residential time-of-use, critical peak period, and demand response pilot.
+Several regulatory proceedings have been initiated to implement various provisions of the GC Act, including provisions for each distribution company to file enhanced energy efficiency investment plans, plans to establish smart grid pilot programs, and special tariffs to allow the net metering of customer-owned renewable generation.
+This matter remains pending.